costinm/ssh-mesh/README.md

 certificate and JWT based authentication and providing a secure L4 transport.

-The implementation is compatible with OpenSSH, dropbear and other libraries and clients/servers.
+The implementation is compatible with OpenSSH, dropbear and other libraries and clients/servers - and also supports HTTP/2 and HTTP/3 tunneling.

-Special features for sshm in gateway mode:
+A ssh-mesh node includes both client and server - the node can auto-connect to other nodes as a client and forward the port 22 or 5022

+Features for ssh-mesh server side:
-- allows multiple clients to remote forward 22, 80 and 443
+- allows multiple clients to 'remote forward' (-R) ports 22, 80 and 443
 - allows the password to be a JWT token with audience ssh://HOSTNAME, issued by one of the configured issuers (with normalization for k8s and google tokens)
-- certificate based authentication
+- X509 certificate based authentication

+Features for ssh-mesh client side:
+- auto-register the forwarding ports and maintains connection.
+This is optional and should be used for CloudRun or home machines behind a firewall.
+- can chain a second command, so it can be added to a docker image and Pod.
+- includes a sshd server and exec/shell for the configured owner key, equivalent to running openssh or dropbear ssh server with custom config and as regular user.

 In progress/TODO:
 - auto-register the forwarding clients in EndpointSlice and support sharding (for scale).
   Until this is done - a single (large) instance must be run per IP.
 In K8S it means 1 replica if LoadBalancer service is used.

-Special features for sshm in workload mode:
-- auto-register the forwarding ports and maintains connection.
-This is optional and should be used for CloudRun or home machines behind a firewall.
-- can chain a second command, so it can be added to a docker image and Pod.
-- includes a sshd server and exec/shell for the configured owner key, equivalent to running openssh or dropbear ssh server with custom config and as regular user.

 A SSH CA maintains a root CA (backed by a k8s or other Secret), and signs host and user certificates.
 The format has same information as Istio Spiffe,